MariaRiosNavarro/nextui_tailwind_payload_app/README.md

 };
 ```

-6. Start the development server:
+6. Start the development server to check its works, wenn everything works, kann you close the terminal:

 ```
 npm run dev